-2. Gradual Reduction of the Health Services Fund (HSF) Contribution Rate for all Small and Medium-Sized Businesses (SMBs)
+- Gradual reduction of the Health Services Fund contribution rate for all small and medium-sized businesses (SMBs)

 All small businesses with total payroll under $7M annually will be getting a reduction on their contribution rate to Quebec’s HSF.
 Companies with total payroll of $1M or less will see their rate reduced from 2.3% to 1.65% by 2022.
 This further expands the reductions announced in the previous budgets.
-In addition, Quebec will apply the highest HSF rate of 4.26% on total payroll of $7M instead of the previous threshold of $5M.
+In addition, Quebec has increased the threshold of the total gross payroll at which point the highest rate of 4.26% of wages is charged from $5M to $7M.

 The reductions are in effect for wages paid after the budget date, so employers should adjust their payroll withholding calculations immediately.

-a) As rumoured, the Liberals have lowered the Quebec “Small Business Deduction” (SBD) from 8% to 4% to be more competitive with other Canadian provinces.
+As rumoured, the Liberals have lowered the Quebec “Small Business Deduction” (SBD) from 8 percent to 4 percent to be more competitive with other Canadian provinces.
 The SBD reduces the percentage of tax that an eligible business would otherwise have to pay.
-There will be a gradual reduction of 1% starting as of the budget date and over the next four years – 7% in 2018, 6% in 2019, 5% in 2020 and finally 4% in 2021.
+There will be a gradual reduction of 1% starting as of the budget date and over the next four years, 7% for 2018, 6% 2019, 5% 2010 and finally 4% in 2021.

 The additional capital cost allowance to support the acquisition of manufacturing and processing equipment (Class 53) and computer equipment (Class 50) has been increased from 35% to 60% and extended to March 31, 2020.

-Do not hesitate to contact our team for any specific questions relating to measures from the budget that impact you or your business.
+Do not hesitate to contact our team for any specific questions relating to measures from the budget that impact you.